r4victor/tenthousandmeters/content/blog/python_bts_04.md

 * It returns from the evaluation function.
 This happens when the VM executes `RETURN_VALUE`, `YIELD_VALUE` or `YIELD_FROM` instruction.
 * It handles the error and either continues the execution or returns from the evaluation function with the exception set.
 The error can occur when, for example, the VM executes the `BINARY_ADD` instruction and the objects to be added do not implement `__add__` and `__radd__` methods.
 * It continues the execution.
 How to make the VM execute the next instruction?
 The simplest solution would be to end each non-returning `case` block with the `continue` statement.
-The real solution, tough, is a little bit more complicated.
+The real solution, though, is a little bit more complicated.

 To see the problem with the simple  `continue  ` statement, we need to understand what `switch` compiles to.
 An opcode is an integer between 0 and 255.
 Because the range is dense, the compiler can create a jump table that stores addresses of the `case` blocks and use opcodes as indices into that table.
 The modern compilers indeed do that, so the dispatching of cases is effectively implemented as a single indirect jump.
 This is an efficient way to implement `switch`.
 However, placing `switch` inside the loop and adding `continue` statements creates two inefficiencies: